dasteihn/minifftw/README.md

 On your system, you'll need the following components:

 - fftw3 C-library with header files
-- fftw3\_mpi with header files
+- fftw3\_mpi C-library with header files
-- MPI implementation with header files
+- MPI implementation (i.e. openMPI) with header files

-OpenMP is **not** required, as this wrapper uses the FFTW with POSIX threads.
+OpenMP (without 'I') is **not** required, as this wrapper uses the FFTW with POSIX threads.

 ## Building

 - `make normal` for a wrapper around the serial FFTW
 - `make mpi` for a wrapper around the MPI-FFTW, usable i.e. on clusters

 ## Usage